George Davenport: Into the fur trade and United States Indian Agent

 In 1826, he resigned his position to become an agent for John Jacob Astor's American Fur Company with Farnham and oversaw its interests from Iowa to the Turkey River.
 During the Black Hawk War, he was made an assistant quartermaster with a commission of colonel by Governor John Reynolds.

 In 1833, Davenport moved from his double log cabin and built his home on a lower part of Rock Island near the old fort.
 Two years later, he and six others (including close friend Antoine LeClaire), purchased a large tract of land along the Mississippi River opposite the island.
 On this site, the town of Davenport, Iowa, was officially founded on February 23, 1836.
-In 1838, he succeeded U.S. Indian agent Joseph M. Street as a representative of the Sauk and Fox until 1840.
+In 1838, he succeeded U.S. Indian agent Joseph M. Street as a representative of the Sauk and Meskwaki until 1840.
 In 1842, he and several others negotiated a treaty on behalf of Governor John Chambers between the Iowa territorial government and the Sauk and Fox for the sale of their lands in Iowa.

 Davenport departed the American Fur Company following the signing of the treaty and retired to private life on his Rock Island estate.
 He often travelled to St. Louis, Missouri, sailing on his keel boat, and resided there or in Washington City during the winter months.
 He also laid out plans for an addition to the small town of Moline, Illinois.

-Murder by Banditti of the Prairie
+Murder by bandits

 On July 4, 1845, the Davenport family went to the Illinois mainland, from their home on Rock Island, to celebrate Independence Day.
 Colonel Davenport stayed behind, however; and sometime during the late afternoon, a band of local bandits forced their way into Davenport's home.
 Accounts differ as to the nature of the assault, as one version claims he was shot by the burglars while another states the elderly Bowman was severely beaten when his assailants found there was far less money in the safe than they had first believed.
 Davenport was still alive when the men finally left his home and was able to describe them to authorities before he died.